CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Static-VXLAN-Tunnels.md

 The following single VXLAN device example configuration:
 - Sets the loopback address on each leaf
-- Creates a single VXLAN device (vxlan48).
-Cumulus Linux creates a unique name for the single VXLAN device in the format `vxlan<id>`, where the ID is generated using the bridge name as the hash key.
+- Creates a single VXLAN device (vxlan48), and maps vlan 10 to VNI 10 and vlan 20 to VNI 20
+- Enables bridge learning on the single VXLAN device
+- Adds the VXLAN device to the default bridge `br_default`
 - Configures the local tunnel IP address to be the loopback address of the switch
-- Enables bridge learning on the single VXLAN device
 - Creates the static VXLAN tunnels by specifying the loopback addresses of the other leafs
-- Adds the VXLAN device to the default bridge `br_default`

 {{< tabs "TabID35 ">}}
 {{< tab "NCLU Commands ">}}